hapax/hapax.github.io/assets/chuzenji.md

 feels like.
 It feels like a balding clerk listening to the baseball scores while a gaijin pretends to look at snacks.

+rather, it enshrines God as a metaphysical principle of ruin.